Can LLMs facilitate interpretation of pre-trained language models?: Introduction

 \section{Introduction}

-A large body of work spent on interpreting pre-trained language models answers the question: \emph{What knowledge is learned within these models?} Researchers have investigated the concepts encoded in pre-trained language models by probing them against various linguistic properties, such as morphological \citep{vylomova2016word}, syntactic \citep{linzen2016assessing, tran2018importance, conneau2018you}, and semantic \citep{qian-qiu-huang:2016:P16-11} tasks, among others.
-Much of the methodology used in these analyses, heavily rely on either having access to an annotated corpus that pertains to the linguistic concept of interest \cite{tenney-etal-2019-bert, liu-etal-2019-linguistic}, or involving human-in-the-loop \cite{karpathy2015visualizing, geva-etal-2021-transformer,dalvi2022discovering} to facilitate such an analysis.
-The use of pre-defined linguistic concepts restricts the scope of interpretation to only very general linguistic concepts, while human-in-the-loop methods are not scalable. \emph{We circumvent this bottleneck by using large language model, ChatGPT, as an annotator to enable fine-grained interpretation analysis.}
+A large body of work done on interpreting pre-trained language models answers the question: \emph{What knowledge is learned within these models?} Researchers have investigated the concepts encoded in pre-trained language models by probing them against various linguistic properties, such as morphological \citep{vylomova2016word,belinkov:2017:acl}, syntactic \citep{linzen2016assessing, conneau2018you, durrani-FT}, and semantic \citep{qian-qiu-huang:2016:P16-11, belinkov-etal-2017-evaluating} tasks, among others.
+Much of the methodology used in these analyses heavily rely on either having access to an annotated corpus that pertains to the linguistic concept of interest \cite{tenney-etal-2019-bert, liu-etal-2019-linguistic,belinkov-etal-2020-analysis}, or involve human-in-the-loop \cite{karpathy2015visualizing, kadar2016representation,geva-etal-2021-transformer,dalvi2022discovering} to facilitate such an analysis.
+The use of pre-defined linguistic concepts restricts the scope of interpretation to only very general linguistic concepts, while human-in-the-loop methods are not scalable. \emph{We circumvent this bottleneck by using a large language model, ChatGPT, as an annotator to enable fine-grained interpretation analysis.}

-The Generative Pre-trained Transformers (GPT) have been trained on an unprecedented amount of textual data, enabling them to develop a comprehensive understanding of natural language.
-As their capabilities continue to improve, researchers are finding creative ways to leverage their assistance.
-For instance, some researchers have explored the use of GPT models for question-answering (QA) in financial and medical domains \cite{guo2023close}, simplifying medical reports \cite{jeblick2022chatgpt}, and detecting stance \cite{zhang2023stance}.
-We carry out an investigation of whether GPT models, specifically ChatGPT can aid in the interpretation of pre-trained language models.
+Generative Pre-trained Transformers (GPT) have been trained on an unprecedented amount of textual data, enabling them to develop a substantial understanding of natural language.
+As their capabilities continue to improve, researchers are finding creative ways to leverage their assistance for various applications, such as question-answering in financial and medical domains \cite{guo2023close}, simplifying medical reports \cite{jeblick2022chatgpt}, and detecting stance \cite{zhang2023stance}.
+We carry out an investigation of whether GPT models, specifically ChatGPT, can aid in the interpretation of pre-trained language models (pLMs).